eclipse-iceoryx/iceoryx/doc/error-handling.md

 ### FATAL
 RouDi cannot continue and will shut down.
-Leads to an error log entry (``LogFatal``), assert and calls ``std::terminate``, terminating execution in Debug and release mode.
+Leads to an error log entry (``LogFatal``), assert and calls ``std::terminate``, terminating execution in debug and release mode.
 Before calling terminate, a callback is invoked (if configured), which can execute specific error handling code (e.g. call a 3rd party error handler).
 The handler is not required to return here (since this may not be always possible or reasonable).
 The reporting code should still try to proceed to a safe state if possible in order to improve testability in case of such errors.